wesbos/beginner-javascript-notes/notes/Module 9꞉ Gettin' Loopy.md

 ![](@attachment/Clipboard_2020-04-14-19-14-18.png) 16:36

 This website allows you to convert any date in the future or in the past to a timestamp.
-Javascript deals with miliseconds so you want to always work with that.
+Javascript deals with milliseconds so you want to always work with that.

 It also allows you to do the opposite.
 It will take in a timestamp and convert it back to a regular date for you.